Field marshal: India

 Field marshal is the highest attainable rank in the Indian Army.
-It is a ceremonial / war time rank.
+It is a ceremonial/war time rank.
 There have been two Indian field marshals to date.
-Sam Manekshaw was promoted to the rank in 1973 for his role in leading the Indian Army to victory in the Indo-Pakistani War of 1971.
-K. M. Cariappa was promoted in 1986, long after he retired, in recognition of his services as the first Indian Commander-in-Chief of the Indian Army.
+Sam Manekshaw was promoted to the rank in 1973 for his role in leading the Indian Army to aid in the final days of the Indian Army's support for the Bangladesh Liberation War against Pakistan.
+K. M. Cariappa was promoted in 1986, long after he retired, in recognition of his services for beating back the Pakistani invasion of Kashmir in 1947-48 in his role as Army Commander of India's Western Command, and for later as the first Indian Commander-in-Chief of the Indian Army.

-Libya

-Khalifa Haftar was the first to receive this rank in Libya from the House of Representatives (Libya) in 2016 after the liberation of oil ports in the Operation Swift Lightning.

 Malaysia

-Field Marshal of Malaysia is equivalent to general of the army of the United States which is the highest rank in the Malaysian army and are reserved for His Majesty the King of Malaysia though there are several non-royals who hold this rank.
+Field Marshal is the highest rank in the Malaysian Army and are reserved for His Majesty the King of Malaysia though there are several non-royals who hold this rank.

+New Zealand

+Charles, Prince of Wales, as he was at the time, was officially appointed a Field Marshal in the New Zealand Army in November 2015.
+As King Charles III, he remains the only living person to hold the ranks of Field Marshal in the New Zealand Army, Admiral of the Fleet in the Royal New Zealand Navy (RNZN) and Marshal of the RNZAF.
+The King's late father, the Duke of Edinburgh (1921–2021), also held these three ranks during his lifetime.

 Pakistan

-Ayub Khan (1907–1974) was the only field marshal in the history of Pakistan.
-He was the second president of Pakistan and the first native commander in chief of the army.
+Ayub Khan (1907–1974) was the first and, for many decades, only field marshal in the history of Pakistan.
+He served as the second President of Pakistan and was the first native Commander-in-Chief of the Pakistan Army.
+On 20 May 2025, General Asim Munir became the second officer to be promoted to the rank of Field Marshal following his command in the brief conflict with India.